larpix/larpix-control/README.md

 To generate the larpix.o file and a demonstration executable just run `make`.

+### Tests

+You can run tests to convince yourself that the software works as expected with `make check`.
+The tests are in the `tests/*Test.c` files (except for `tests/CuTest.c` which contains the [unit testing framework](http://cutest.sourceforge.net/)).
+You can read the tests to see examples of how to call all of the different functions.
+I imagine they will also come in handy when you're confused about the bit order.
+In general, array index 0 is sent out first and contains the LSB.

 ## Tutorial

 You're probably also looking for the Python interface.
 That's after the C